tiiuae/ghaf/docs/src/release_notes/ghaf-23.09.23.md

   * Paravirtualized audio.
   * Webcam passthrough.
   * Touchpad passthrough.
-* Cross-compilation of the ARM targets (NVIDIA) on the x86 server (with demo apps excluded).
+* Cross-compilation of the ARM targets (NVIDIA) on the x86 server (with demo applications excluded).

 ## Bug Fixes